Understanding the Hallucinogenic Effects of Flower Seeds

-- A near-record number of eighth grade students believe that occasional use of synthetic marijuana or abuse of over-the-counter cold medicine is not particularly harmful,
+- A near-record number of eighth-grade students believe that the occasional use of synthetic marijuana or abuse of over-the-counter cold medicine is not particularly harmful.

-- Fewer tenth graders think that inhalants or even powder cocaine is dangerous, and
+- Fewer tenth graders think that inhalants or even powder cocaine are dangerous.

 - Most high school non-users do not disapprove of their peers who experiment with LSD, steroids, heroin, or cocaine.